leobudima/elogii-blog/content/how-to-increase-order-accuracy.md

 **Order accuracy** (or _perfect order measurement_) is a key performance indicator (KPI) in delivery logistics.
 It represents the percentage of completed orders without errors when compared to the total number of order requests.

-The number of failed deliveries, returns, mistaken orders, or damaged items all affects how high or how low your order accuracy percentage will be.
+The number of failed deliveries, returns, mistaken orders, or damaged items all affects how high or low your order accuracy percentage will be.

 ### Why Is Order Accuracy Important?